Welcome. This site is created to help anyone get started with meditation.

 What is meditation?

-Meditation is the process of tuning into Inner Truth within us.
-Some other names for Inner Truth are Source, Light, Dhamma, God, Spirit or Authentic Self.
+Meditation is the process of tuning into Source within us.
+Other names for Source are Inner Truth, Ground of Being, Light Within, Dhamma, God, Spirit or Authentic Self.

 Why on breath?

-The reason our breath is such a perfect focus is that it can align with whatever our beliefs are, is always with us, is dynamic, is universal, and we focus on it while carrying out our lives.
-Also, since it is always arising and passing, it prevents getting stuck in our mind.
+The reason our breath serves a perfect focus for meditation is that it applies with whatever our beliefs are, and is always with us and accessible in any context or activity.
+Also, since it is constantly arising and passing, it prevents us from getting stuck.

 What happens when I meditate?

-With our attention on our breath, we are able to release burdensome perceptions and negativity in our mind.
-Our mind gets more and more clear and steadfast.
+With our attention on our breath, we are able to see through false perceptions and cloudy notions in our mind.
+Our mind gets more and more lucid and steadfast.
 Wisdom gradually descends into us.

 What aids meditation?